In-line Flexo Printing Guidelines

 Ink color matching and proofing

-• We use PMS colors specified, or can custom match submitted materials.
-Please specify colors from the uncoated “U” section.
+• We use Pantone colors specified, or can custom match submitted materials.
+Please specify colors from the solid uncoated Pantone book, with the exception of colors listed on pages 1.3-1.5.

-• There is no charge for matching.
-GCMI colors are okay too.
+• There is no charge for color matching.
+GCMI colors may be used.

 • PMS ink color standards and formulations are per our ink supplier’s current PMS swatch book.
 Please specify the PMSU shade that best matches color(s) previously printed on coated paper.
 May be a different PMS #.
 There are PMSC colors that can not be matched on uncoated papers.